rayhog/aviator-jekyll-template/_documentation/tql1.04.md

     You don't need to append an alias to the relationship, unless, you want to get data back from that relationship. <br>
     `MATCH (aliasx:node1)-[:RELATED_TO]->(aliasy:node2), RETURN aliasx, aliasy` <br>
   * Relationship direction <br>
-    The direction of the relationship is shows the relationship from node to node. <br> An arrow in the query shows a unidirectional relationship, and no arrows indicate a birdirectional relationship. <br>
+    The direction of the relationship shows the relationship from node to node. <br> An arrow in the query shows a unidirectional relationship, and no arrows indicate a birdirectional relationship. <br>
     For example, node_software is manufactured_by node_manufacturer <br>
     `(:node_software)-[:MANUFACTURED_BY]->(:node_manufacturer)` <br>